 What’s more probable is that the translators made a distinction between passages that referred to the third person of the Trinity (“Holy Ghost”) and others that referred to the Spirit of the Lord (“Holy Spirit”).
 Bible readers, scholars, and translators debate whether this distinction is accurate, necessary, and helpful.

 Some Bible readers today prefer the name “Holy Ghost” to “Holy Spirit.”
 There are various reasons for this preference.
-Two common explanations include:
+Two common explanations include the following:

-- Preference for the KJV: Some people prefer King James English to modern Bible translations.
-For the sake of consistency with what they read, they refer to the third person of the Trinity as the Holy Ghost in prayer, conversation, praise, and at other times.
-Some King James readers may have grown up with the translation, so certain terms, phrases, and names are nostalgic to them as well.
+- Preference for the KJV: Some prefer King James English to modern Bible translations.
+For consistency with what they read, they refer to the third person of the Trinity as the Holy Ghost in prayer, conversation, praise, and other times.
+Some King James readers may have grown up with the translation, so specific terms, phrases, and names are nostalgic to them as well.